ssc-oscar/fingerprinting/README.md

 crossRaterRelibility.clean.txt - Data provided to raters to create labels.
 Data contains user ID and company affiliations of developers - external information that helped in manual classification.
 These labels are used to compute agreement between raters.

 ### Code

-rf.r - Script to build random forest models, predict and cross-validate.
+rf.r - Various debugging/exploratory code used to build random forest models, predict and
-       Experiments to understand effects of augmenting fingerprint metrics to string similarity.
+       cross-validate.
+Also icludes experiments to understand effects of augmenting fingerprint metrics to string similarity.
+It is primarily for the record keeping.

 .pbs, test_pmclust.R, test_pkmeans.r - codes for running on distributed environment (TITAN)